 (Pharyngitis; Tonsillopharyngitis; Throat Infection)

-- Tonsillopharyngitis—swelling and inflammation of the throat behind the mouth and nose and the tonsils
+- Tonsillopharyngitis—affects the throat and the tonsils

 Copyright © Nucleus Medical Media, Inc.

 Many things can cause a sore throat.
 They may be:

 - Viral infections such as the flu, mononucleosis, and the common cold

 - Bacterial infections such as strep throat

 - Breathing polluted air